 With more than 75 restaurants and 30 bars & breweries to enjoy in Winston-Salem’s walkable downtown, there’s always something new to discover.
 Throughout town, you’ll find everything from family-owned restaurants to incredible fine dining.
 Further out, Winston-Salem is the gateway to the Yadkin Valley Wine Country region which is home to more than 70 wineries within a short drive of the city.

 Winston-Salem offers big-city amenities in a place that’s small enough to make your mark.
+Our rankings for job growth outlook and safety are among the best nationwide.
 There are endless sports, activities, entertainment, and community events to explore.
 You’re guaranteed to get moving with more than 3,500 acres of parks and recreation, and 25 miles of greenways and trails.

 Cost of Living

 When compared to other major metros, the cost of living in Winston-Salem stands out for its affordability.
 Winston-Salem is ranked among the top 25 cities nationally in terms of Housing Affordability, according to a June 2019 index.

 Winston-Salem’s median home value of $143,600 is considerably lower than other major metros in North Carolina and along the east coast.

 With a ranking system that factors affordability, resale value, and our community’s quality of life, Livability finds Winston-Salem in the top five, nationwide, for first-time homebuyers, and Winston-Salem is ranked #18 by Business Insider among the best places to live in the South due to affordability and quality of life.
 Renting an apartment or home in Winston-Salem is very affordable compared to other metros.
 There are a large variety of options available and new construction bringing new options to the market.
 Downtown has more than 2,700 units with an additional 300 units currently under construction.